 - Chestnut Oak Trail

 - Parking at the Lehigh Gap Nature Center

 - Signs and Trail Markers

-The refuge can be accessed at the eastern end from Paint Mill Road off of Route 873, about 0.3 miles south of the bridge across the Lehigh River.
+The Osprey House and refuge can be accessed at the eastern end from Paint Mill Road off of Route 873, about 0.3 miles south of the bridge across the Lehigh River.
 (The refuge cannot be accessed directly from Route 873.)
 Paint Mill Road parallels Route 873, then goes under the bridge and parallels the Lehigh River for a short distance.
 It then accesses the eastern end of the refuge, where the Tannery Building and the Osprey House are located.
 There is a parking lot at the Osprey House and an upper lot a short distance beyond the Osprey House.